void-main-sketch/SparkOS/README.md

-# SparkOS - Lightweight Embedded Operating System for ESP8266 & ESP32-S3
+# SparkOS is a mini-operating system that is currently available for ESP8266 and ESP32-S3.

 **SparkOS** is a compact, menu-driven "operating system" designed for ESP8266 and ESP32-S3 microcontrollers with OLED displays.
 It transforms your development board into a functional handheld device featuring a modern UI, games, utilities, and system information tools.